 - Bring the plants out for two hours the first day.

-- Put them in a shady spot if the sun is strong.
+- Put them in a shady spot if the sun is intense.

-- Increase the outside time hours slowly until they get to spend a whole day.
+- Increase the outside time hours slowly until they spend a whole day.

 - Then keep them overnight, protected from nocturnal predators.